jamessynge/TinyAlpacaServer/README.md

     Some thought will be needed to decide how to check the conformance of a server w.r.t.
 PUT requests (i.e. we don't want to damage anything).

+1. DONE: High-Resolution PWM for CoverCalibrator.

 1. DONE: Figure out how to use a timer/counter and the watchdog timer to produce a better seed for randomness than the Arduino `rand()` function has.
     As things stand, all of the devices that I load these sketches on to are getting the same MAC address and default IP.

 ## Planning

+*   PARTIAL: Maybe store some attributes of the server and/or some device types using mcucore::EepromTlv; for example, the location of the server, or the name of a switch.

 *   Complete the ExtraParameters feature OR plumb unsupported parameters into the DeviceInterface impl of the device type.
 Without this methods such as